metabase/metabase/docs/administration-guide/databases/bigquery.md

 1. **Create service account**.
 From your Google Cloud Platform project console, open the main sidebar menu on the left, go to the **IAM & Admin** section, and select **Service account**.
 The console will list existing service accounts, if any.
 At the top of the screen, click on **+ CREATE SERVICE ACCOUNT**.

 2. **Fill out the service account details**.
-Name the service account, and add a description (the service account ID will populate once you add a name.)
+Name the service account, and add a description (the service account ID will populate once you add a name).
 Then click the **Create** button.

-3. **Grant service account access to this project**.
+3. **Grant the service account access to this project**.
 You'll need to add **roles** to the service account so that Metabase will have permission to view and run queries against your dataset.
 Make sure you add the following roles to the service account:

     - BigQuery Data Viewer
     - BigQuery Metadata Viewer